PeterSidajaya/CS3245-homework-4/README.txt

 Query Expansion:
     For our query, we expand the query by adding the top K synonyms of each word in our original query to the query.
-    We only perform query expansion for terms in free text queries, and not phrasal queries.

-    The logic is found in query_expansion.py
+    The logic of expansion is found in query_expansion.py

 Pseudo-Relevance Feedback (bonus):
     During indexing, we stored the 5 most common words (stop words removed) that occurred in each document in our dictionary.

     When we turn on PRF, we first perform our regular query processing pipeline once through.
-We then take the results, and we augment the original query vector by adding the 5 most common words from each of the top k (10) results, and taking a weighted average of the original query vector with the centroid of the tf-idf values from the top k results with the added words.
-We then perform the free text query pipeline with this new query vector.
+We then take the results, and we extract all 5 most common words (excluding stopwords) from the top k (20) results.
+For all of the commmon words, we calculate the idf score for each word, and choose the words with highest idf scores.

+    Afterwards, we perform another query search (using the regular processing pipeline) with the original query augmented with these words.

     In our final submission, this is DISABLED, because the most common words in the documents tend not to be related to the search query, and throw off the results.

     The logic is found in query_prf.py

+=== EXPANSION ON PHRASAL QUERY ===

+This design decision is derived from our observation on the given q1.txt from LumiNUS: with the query `quiet phone call` and one of the expected result of document id 6807771.
+From the document 6807771 itself, the document has multiple "telephone call" phrases instead of the `phone call`.

+This implies that if we perform a query search on `quiet AND "phone call"`, document 6807771 will not appear as a result.
+However, we deem that document 6807771 is still relevant as it contains many "telephone call" phrases, although will not ranked high as it does not exactly match the given phrasal query "phone call".
+This lead us to still apply query expansion on the phrasal query "phone call" to still include document
+6807771.

 == Files included with this submission ==